dangeratio/spacewars/README.md

 # spacewars

-just a simple space game written in python
+just a simple space game written in python, feedback and bug reporting welcome!